 Some steps may have to be repeated or sequence-changed depending on the actual image being worked upon, but this flow can be a basic guideline, to begin with.

 Some examples which require a repeat or change of sequence can be – increase in noise due to sharpening, black and white conversion requiring the use of a digital colored filter, etc.

 I suggest sticking to the same order to get the maximum benefits out of post-processing.
 Some of the above steps can be done for a batch of photos which makes the job easier.
 This batch processing is available in many of the commonly used image editing programs.
 Some others allow the adjustments to be copied and pasted across multiple images.

-There are thousands of lessons available across internet related to the image processing/editing programs.
+There are thousands of lessons available across the internet related to image processing/editing programs.
 They can provide the initial push.
 The best way to learn is to experiment and play around with the software.
 So set your camera to raw if you have not already done so, click photos and enjoy the present day darkroom work while sitting comfortably in front of your computer.